CloudTestDrive/EventLabs/AppDev/dbcs-create/README.md

 + ora_p2_httpssl

 #### Working with the available Cloud tools ####
 In this part of the hands-on, we will walk-through the various tools available by default.
-Please make sure you have enabled all required firewall rules as demonstrated in the previous chapter and that you are on the DBaaS Service Console Page:
+Please make sure you have enabled all required firewall rules as demonstrated in the previous chapter and that you are on the Database Service Console Page:

 ![](images/image042.gif)